MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/pages-parameter-generates-an-error-when-saving-a-form-processing-flow.md

 ## Resolution

 To solve this issue, go to your model's page in AI Builder, unpublish, and republish your model.

+## Resources

 To learn more, go to [Publish your model in AI Builder](/ai-builder/publish-model).